adopted-ember-addons/ember-launch-darkly/README.md

 ### `secureMode`

 Enable secure mode to ensure that feature flag settings for a user are kept private.
-See the Launch Darkly docs for [more infomration on secure mode](https://docs.launchdarkly.com/docs/js-sdk-reference#section-secure-mode).
+See the Launch Darkly docs for [more information on secure mode](https://docs.launchdarkly.com/docs/js-sdk-reference#section-secure-mode).

 ## Usage